By Dr Joe

 The issue of when to take bcaa tends to be bothersome to some people.
 It needn’t be.
 There are no hard rules regarding the timing of bcaa use.

 Take your bcaa anytime you feel like it.
 However, for the folk who is a physical activity enthusiast, I will advise using your bcaa supplementation around your workout time.
 There are obvious advantages at taking bcaas around workout time.
 Take it just before workout and soon after.

-The main reason being bcaas will provide energy support during your workout and good for muscle metabolism during and after your workout session.
+The main reason being bcaas will provide energy support during your workout.
+BCAAs are also good for muscle metabolism during and after your workout session.